Dakronas

 Stone Valley

-Bridging the dreaming lands of Nocturne and the Great Grassy Climb leading to Ahkurel lies the Valley of Stone, a desolate moonscape that stretches for miles.
+Bridging the dreaming lands of Nocturne and the great grassy climb leading to Ahkurel lies the Valley of Stone, a desolate moonscape that stretches for miles.
 Completely lifeless, its rocky expanse is barren and stark, offering no shelter, no vegetation, and no reprieve from its crushing isolation.
 The land is eerily featureless, save for the occasional jagged cracks that split the stone underfoot and the imposing sight of two towering monoliths of Noctrite.

 Moonfall